 Additionally, data cleansing ensures that business datasets remain GDPR-compliant.
 This is essential for any business that acquires and holds customer data, as non-GDPR-compliant organisations run the risk of legal intervention and brand damage, as well as substantial fines.

-Besides keeping your data accurate and legally compliant, there are many benefits to data cleansing.
-Not only does clean data ensure that you are targeting active customers with relevant communications, but clean data can also help businesses save costs, run more efficiently, and avoid brand damage.
+Besides catching and eliminating data quality issues, there are many benefits to data cleansing.
+Not only does clean data ensure that you are targeting active customers with relevant communications, but clean data can also help businesses save costs, run more efficiently, adhere to data governance, and avoid brand damage.

 What is Data Cleansing?